 Apple Music vs. Amazon Music: Price

-This is the tier music fans should pay most attention to, and a standard individual subscription costs $9.99 per month.
-This drops to $7.99 if you’re an Amazon Prime member, though obviously you should factor in Prime's annual $119 cost as well.
-Alternatively, Prime members can pay $79 annually for an Unlimited subscription.
+Amazon Music Unlimited is the tier music fans should pay most attention to, and a standard individual subscription costs $8.99 per month, though obviously you should factor in Prime's annual $139 cost as well.
+Alternatively, Prime members can pay $89 annually for an Unlimited subscription.

 Student plans are available at $4.99 per month, and if you’re a Prime member with an Amazon Echo speaker, you can get Unlimited for just $3.99 per month — though your subscription will be tied to a single speaker.